Skip to main content

 Hormonal therapy for women is a more nuanced endeavor, reflecting the intricate hormonal symphony that governs the female body.
 Protocols are tailored to a woman’s menopausal status, symptoms, and individual health profile.
 The goal is to alleviate the symptoms of hormonal decline while providing long-term protective benefits.

-A cornerstone of female is the replacement of estrogen, which is highly effective at managing symptoms like hot flashes, night sweats, and vaginal dryness.
+A cornerstone of female hormone therapy is the replacement of estrogen, which is highly effective at managing symptoms like hot flashes, night sweats, and vaginal dryness.
 For women who have a uterus, progesterone is always prescribed alongside estrogen to protect the uterine lining.
 However, an increasing body of evidence supports the use of testosterone in women as well, particularly for addressing low libido and improving overall vitality.

 Comparative Overview of Female Hormone Therapy Components